09 - How to use Frida on a non-rooted device

 libnative.write("libnative.so")

-To explain the process, we will inject frida gadget in the Telegram application.
-It’s an interesting target because:
+To illustrate the process, we will inject the Frida gadget into the Telegram application.
+It is an interesting target because:

-It contains only one native library so the library should be loaded early.
+• It contains only one native library, so the library will be loaded early.

-As explained above, the injection is just a call to the lief.ELF.Binary.add_library()
+As explained above, the injection is simply a call to lief.ELF.Binary.add_library() on the libtmessages.28.so library.

 $ readelf -d ./libtmessages.28.so|grep NEEDED